The Bankers Investment Trust – Fund Manager AGM presentation

 The information in this article does not qualify as an investment recommendation.

-Global portfolios may include some exposure to Emerging Markets, which tend to be less stable than more established markets and can be affected by local political and economic conditions, reliability of trading systems, buying and selling practices and financial reporting standards.
+- Global portfolios may include some exposure to Emerging Markets, which tend to be less stable than more established markets.
+These markets can be affected by local political and economic conditions as well as variances in the reliability of trading systems, buying and selling practices and financial reporting standards.